 If your soil is dry, it is an ideal time to run a hoe through your garden.
 Weeds exposed to hot sun without any water will shrivel up and die in no time.
 Then just rake off the debris.
 However, if you use a hoe in wet soil, weeds will simply re-root.
 When the soil is wet, it's a great time to tackle deep-rooted weeds such as dandelions.
 They will be much easier to pull.

-There are mechanical methods for removing weeds (hands, hoe and weeder), preventive measures (mulching and smart planting) and chemical methods (herbicides).
-The first two approaches are recommended for home gardeners; save the third only for extreme cases.
+There are mechanical methods for removing weeds (hands, hoe and weeder), preventive measures (mulching and smart planting).

 Many gardening tools are available; find the ones that work for you.
 A garden fork is good for digging up weeds with spreading roots (particularly weeds that re-sprout from broken root pieces).
 Spades will just slice through difficult root systems and cause more problems.
 For plants with taproots, fishtail weeders or dandelion weeders do the job well.
 Small hand weeders and large hoes are excellent tools for weeding.
 An oscillating hoe is a particularly handy weeding tool.